Danu-12/RFM-Analysis/README.md

 ## Case Study

-Aditi, a 24-year-old user, places her first order on the platform after interacting with an Instagram ad.
-Based on her behavior, she is categorized as an “Engaged” user in the RFM model.
+Aditi, a 24-year-old user, places her **first order** on the platform after **interacting with an Instagram ad**.
+Based on her behavior, she is categorized as an **“Engaged” user in the RFM model**.

-Immediately after her first purchase, she enters the “Starter Quest,” where she is encouraged to complete her second order within 7 days to unlock a reward.
-She receives personalized product recommendations based on her previous purchase along with a limited-time discount, motivating her to place another order.
+Immediately after her first purchase, she **enters the “Starter Quest”** where she is encouraged to complete her second order within 7 days to unlock a reward.
+She **receives personalized product recommendations** based on her previous purchase along with a limited-time discount, motivating her to place another order.

-As she continues purchasing, Aditi moves into the “Promising” segment and unlocks the “Growth Quest.”
-Here, she is encouraged to explore new categories such as healthy and low-fat products through curated bundles and milestone-based rewards.
+As she continues purchasing, Aditi moves into the **“Promising” segment** and unlocks the **“Growth Quest.”** Here, she is encouraged to explore new categories such as healthy and low-fat products through curated bundles and milestone-based rewards.
 This increases both her purchase frequency and basket size.

-After a period of inactivity, Aditi is identified as an “At Risk” customer.
+After a period of inactivity, Aditi is identified as an **“At Risk” customer**.
 She receives a personalized re-engagement notification with a time-bound offer and a reminder of her reward progress.
 She returns to complete a purchase, preventing churn.

-Over time, Aditi progresses into the “Loyal” and eventually “Champion” segment, where she gains access to exclusive benefits such as early deals, bonus points, and premium rewards.
+Over time, Aditi progresses into the **“Loyal” and eventually “Champion” segment**, where she gains access to exclusive benefits such as early deals, bonus points, and premium rewards.

-This journey demonstrates how behavioral segmentation combined with gamification can guide users across different lifecycle stages, improving retention, increasing engagement, and maximizing customer lifetime value.
+    Acquire → Activate → Engage → Recover → Retain

-## 🔄 Customer Lifecycle Flow (Gamified Loyalty Journey)
+## Customer Lifecycle Flow (Gamified Loyalty Journey)

 **Acquire**
 - Ad Exposure (Instagram / Meta Ads)